Policies and Procedures

 Full Time: Monday-Friday 9:00AM-3:30PM 30 hours weekly

 Our Full Time Cosmetology classes start in September and February.
 Part Time Aesthetics classes start in September.
 Classes are held through the year with no formal closing period.
 Should a holiday fall on a start date, classes will begin the following day.
-Please see Registration Requirements (Insert page 37) for a full list of the 2019 class start dates.

 New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve.
 (Please note: additional holidays or school closures may be added at the discretion of the school.)